digime/digime-sdk-nodejs/guides/reauthorize-account.md

-Reauthorization is needed if user receives error during reading of data similar to this:
+Reauthorization is needed if the user receives an error during data reading similar to this:

 ```typescript
 {